Zahlavi

 External Reviewing

-Project Evaluation: External Reviewer for the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Project Evaluation: External Reviewer for the Social Sciences and Humanities Research Council of Canada (SSHRC); the Swiss National Science Foundation (SNSF); and the Dutch Research Council (NWO).

 Book Proposal and Manuscript Evaluation: Blackey; Springer.